joealewine/blockchain-rhos/howto/console-ocp-manage.md

-After you have installed the console on the OpenShift Container Platform, you can use the console to add or remove console users, as well as access APIs that allow you to operate your network and govern your console.
+After you install the console on the OpenShift Container Platform, you can use the console to add or remove console users and access APIs that allow you to operate your network and govern your console.
 You can also access and customize the logs of your console.
 {:shortdesc}